FrankWuwuwu/Checkers/README.md

 ```
 Two graph will also produced by this script.
 In this script, we set the board size to be 10*10.
 You can edit the board size and rollout in the code for further experiment.

+# Other files

+MCTS.py -- code of tree-based AI

+TreeNN.py -- code of CNN integrated tree AI

+data_generator.py -- method to generate training data for our neural network

+CNN_version1/2/3.py -- code of three kind of CNN configuration we tried. **Input: 1*8*8 array of game states.
+Output: utilities**

+checker_AI.py -- code of baseline AI